gkorland/logstash-output-redisearch/README.md

 # Logstash Output Plugin

-This logstash output plugin is for Redisearch
+This logstash output plugin is for Redisearch.
+Note: Plugin has not been tested with cluster mode.

 ### 1. Plugin Development and Testing